Using PV Panels to Power A Modular Building

 Energy-saving at the core of the project

-The tennis club were really focussed on saving energy with their new building.
+The tennis club were really focussed on saving energy with their new modular building.
 Gone are the days of draughty old changing rooms!
 They were looking at state-of-the-art technology to keep costs to a minimum while creating a stylish and modern clubhouse.

 Our design team worked hard to come up with something that would meet the tennis club’s requirements.
 We used materials that would provide energy-efficient U-values (in line with building regulations!).
 We included energy-saving internal fixtures and fittings such as an LED lighting system.
 Our installation experts also added air-source heat pump technology to reduce the tennis pavilion’s carbon footprint.